tunacinsoy/dsa-practices/Network/Ansible.md

 > So we can have roles named as apache, mysql and common.
 They are loosely coupled, none of them have any dependency on another one.
 And their names are specific, since we are not doing naming them as webserver or dbserver.

-> [!NOTE] How Roles are Assigned in Root Playbook File?
 > **Note**: The playbook.yaml file that is in the root directory comprises all roles.
 For webservers, it implies that common and apache roles will be executed, and for dbservers common and mysql roles will be executed.
 > ```yaml
 > ---